 - Physical inactivity makes cells less responsive to insulin.
 Thus, glucose builds up in blood since it cannot enter the cells for energy production.

-- Positive family history with an affected parent or sibling may increase the risk of diabetes type 2.
+- Positive family history with an affected parent or sibling may increase the risk of diabetes mellitus type 2.

 - Presence of certain genes in some ethnic groups may increase the risk of type 2 diabetes.